-- There are certain circumstances in which you can request reduced enrollment, especially in your first semester of study, if approved by the International Student Advisor.
+- Register for less than a full-time course load.
+There are certain circumstances in which you can request reduced enrollment, especially in your first semester of study, if approved by the International Student Advisor.
 To request reduced enrollment, fill out the Reduced Course Load Request

 - Change your degree program.

 - Transfer to a new school or take a leave of absence

 - As an F-1 student, you must continuously satisfy certain requirements to remain in status.
 You must:

 The responsibility for maintaining legal status in the U.S. belongs to the student.
 It is extremely important that students be vigilant about following U.S. immigration laws because violations will result in harsh consequences, such as not being permitted to complete your studies here at UPSem.
 We do not want this to happen and will assist students with maintaining your legal status to make sure each student’s stay in the U.S. is a rewarding and enjoyable experience.